-Business email compromise (BEC) occurs when a cybercriminal hacks into a corporate email account or impersonates its owner to defraud colleagues, clients or customers into sending across sensitive information or money.
+Business email compromise (BEC) is when a cybercriminal impersonates a trusted source in an attempt to defraud someone else into sending across sensitive information or making a fraudulent transfer.

 In this article, we'll explain what you should do if you've fallen victim to a phishing email.
-By halting the scam early on, you may be able to prevent it from morphing into a full-on business email compromise.
+By halting the attack early on, you may be able to prevent it from morphing into full-on business email compromise.

 I fell for a phishing email.
 Now what?

-If you believe your email account has been hacked by a scammer after clicking on a suspicious link or attachment, you must act quickly to prevent them from doing any real damage.
+If you believe your email account has been hacked by a scammer after clicking on a suspicious link or attachment, you must act quickly to prevent them from doing further damage.

-Here are some tips on how to stop business email compromise:
+Here are some tips on how to stop credential theft spiralling into business email compromise: